Skip to content

 Of course, she doesn’t discuss how all of this time translates into your final price.
 How much you charge is a matter of conjecture.
 However, in a second post she does explore a related subject – How To Raise Your Rates.

-In this post, she handles the sensitive subject of how to tell a client that you will be raising your rates for projects.
+In this post, she handles the sensitive subject of how to tell a client that you will be raising your rates for future projects.
 She suggests five techniques you should employ…

 • Give Notice